Welcome to the Governing Body page of our school website

 As Rector of the parish, I have been involved with the church school since June 2001.
 In my role I have sought to be a supportive presence to the whole school community, available to all.
 This includes regular conversations with the Head Teacher and staff and a weekly lunch with the children.
 I have always been a frequent visitor to the school.
 My Wednesday assemblies follow the pattern of values that the school presents to the children, ensuring a Christian view on the theme and always includes prayer and a song.
 I am available to assist with projects in Religious Education, where I have a responsibility on the governing body.
 The children regularly visit both grade 1 listed churches for worship at Harvest, Christmas, Easter, end of the school year and other occasions.
 The school and the churches work closely together, including having joint harvest appeals.
 The Head Teacher writes regularly for the Towers, the church magazine.
 Our churches give a Youth Bible to all year six leavers at the end of the summer term.
 Many of our school governors are involved with the local church.
 The last inspection noted that the relationship between the local churches and the school was outstanding.
 I also have a weekly radio programme on Phoenix98FM and this has featured the school and the children on a number of occasions.
 I write a monthly article for the Brentwood Gazette.
 These links have ensured the school receives regular press coverage.

-I have lived in the village for 18 years and have two daughters currently at the school and a third recently joined the local Infants school.
-I was elected a Parent Governor in October 2013.
-Following a degree in Genetics, my working background has been in accountancy and insurance and I hope that I bring this knowledge and experience to the Finance and Premises Committees and as Science monitoring Governor.
+I have lived in the village for over 20 years and have three daughters.
+The elder two have already been through the school and my youngest is in year 5.
+I am on my second term as a Parent Governor having been re-elected in October 2017.
+Following a degree in Genetics, my working background has been in accountancy and insurance and I hope that I bring this knowledge and experience to assist with the oversight of the school finances and as Science Monitoring Governor.